SOME OLD SUPER8 FILMS FROM MY COLLEGE DAYS 1989-1992

 It worked of a fashion, and certainly gave better results than the projector/wall/camcorder approach, but this was system was very hard to set up properly.
 Getting the projector to create the 'aerial image' on the condenser lens and the camcorder aligned to capture this was very time-consuming and fiddly.
 This is the arrangement I used to digitize my California08 film.

-In more recent years, and not really being satisfied with the DIY method, I researched the available commercial options for telecine.
-I currently send my films to Uppsalla Bildteknik in Sweden, I send a USB memory stick too, and they use a Flashscan HD machine to telecine the film and create a reasonably priced and reasonably high resolution(1024x768 pixel dimensions) Quicktime movie and save it on to the memory stick.
-They return the USB stick and roll of film to me and then I can see the footage for the first time and begin editing.
+For a while, not really being satisfied with the DIY method, I researched the available commercial options for telecine.
+I sent my films for Enfield My Kinda Town to 18-frames.com in Germany, I sent a USB memory stick too, and they used a Muller HM HD machine to telecine the film and create a reasonably priced and reasonably high resolution .avi movie and save it on to the memory stick.
+They returned the USB stick and rolls of film to me and then I can see the footage for the first time and begin editing.
+The results were stable and very clean, probably better than I will ever get for all my DIY construction efforts.
+The Muller machine they use looks like this...

-Buying and have the film processed and digitized isn't cheap, but this makes you become very choosy about what you shoot...
+Buying and having the film processed and digitized isn't cheap, but this makes you become very choosy about what you shoot...
 To use this medium you have to be patient and accept that the results are very unpredictable.
 The only thing you can be sure of is that the film you shoot will be special to you and certainly wont look like run of the mill video or DSLR video footage.
 For all the cost and frustrations of working with this stuff, it's actually quite fun!